Big Spring, Texas Tutoring Programs

-SchoolTutoring Academy’s tutoring programs for Big Spring students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Big Spring students start with a ACADEMIC ASSESSMENT with an Academic Director.
+Call us now for a personalized quote!
+Our services include regular one-on-one tutoring, academic mentorship, bi-weekly progress reports, learning profiles and parental conference calls.

 Big Spring District Curriculum Used in Our In-Home Tutoring Programs

 Big Spring Independent School District use the skills and experience of their teachers and the standards of the Texas Essential Knowledge and Skills to, not only give the students an excellent education, but to also instill respect and pride.
 The skills and knowledge which students develop helps them learn the importance of both independence and teamwork in school and after they graduate, whether they enter a career or college.

 We currently cover the following Big Spring-area school district: Big Spring Independent School District.

 Educating Our Parents: Understanding the Big Spring District Curriculum

 The Language Arts curriculum uses different workshops throughout the students' education.
 In elementary and middle schools these consist of reading or writing workshops that have different stations to help students learn specific concepts.
 When they enter high school, these workshops become task oriented.
 One class may work in groups to create brochures, where each student creates a paragraph separate from the others.
 They then can either edit it themselves, or they can allow another group member to help them.

 From the introduction of Science to the students, they discover that using their senses to explore an item reveals more than just reading the words from a book.
 When they enter high school, they use lab time to discover the vascular system of a plant or explore cells with microscopes.
 They learn how to use computers and technology to share discoveries with other students.
 So when they are exploring, each student may discover more about an item than they expected and have the ability to communicate their findings.